 These are the supplies that every miniature painter will need.
 It’s going to cover the basics and give you a few options to consider where appropriate.

-1) Brush Cleaner
+Brush Cleaner for Clean Brushes!

 When I started painting, I didn’t buy expensive brushes.
 I utterly destroyed every brush I touched in a few short weeks.
 It’s typical, don’t worry about it.